How Food and Farming Are Warming Up The Planet

 So far, the Government’s efforts to cut emissions from agriculture have been half-hearted.
 Indeed, the Government’s own advisors, the Committee on Climate Change, have called for stronger policies on agriculture if the UK is to get on track to meet legally binding climate targets.
-We agree that the forthcoming Agriculture Bill must link financial support to agricultural emissions reductions and increased carbon sequestration.
+We agree that the Agriculture Act and Environmental Land Management must deliver on its promises to link financial support to ag emissions reductions and increased carbon sequestration.

 Research published in the journal Nature Geoscience on 18 September 2017 suggested that the ambition of limiting global warming to less than 1.5 degrees C, in order to avoid the worst impacts of climate change, remains in reach – if we take action now.
 Find out what we are proposing.

 So in what way is our global food system contributing to climate change?

 Farming is directly responsible for 10% of the EU’s overall emissions.
 However this figure ignores emissions from animal feed production outside of the EU, the manufacture of nitrogen fertiliser or other agro-chemicals, and the transport of agricultural products.
 It also excludes the emissions related to land use change such as ploughing up forest or grassland for crops, and losses of soil carbon.